-The City of West Des Moines' budget is increasingly difficult to balance due to the growing number of beneficial services.
-Our departments have identified supplemental services/projects which are included in the proposed budget document for review by the City's policy makers.
+The City of West Des Moines' budget is increasingly difficult to balance due to both conintued growth and demand for services coupled with reduced resources.
+City departments have identified supplemental services/projects which are included in the proposed budget document for review by the Mayor and City Council.

-In order to assure that the City's human and physical infrastructure keeps pace with the City's growth, additional user-fee revenue enhancements, strategic expenditure reductions and potential restructuring will likely be necessary in the future.
-Current service demands and limited revenue growth will necessitate a thorough and continuous review of all aspects of our revenues and expenditures.
+In order to assure that the City's human and physical infrastructure keeps pace with the City's growth, additional user-fee revenue enhancements, strategic expenditure reductions and potential restructuring will continue in future.
+Current service demands and limited revenue growth will necessitate a thorough and continuous review of all aspects of our financial plan.

-I must express my personal thanks to members of the City staff for their diligent efforts to develop budgets that reflect the needs of their individual departments.
+I must express my personal thanks to members of the City staff for their diligent efforts to develop budgets that continue to provide high quality services to our residents.

-A special note of thanks and appreciation should go to the members of the Finance Department staff for excellent performance in gathering, analyzing and presenting information clearly and accurately.
-The budget preparation team, composed of Finance Director Scott Sanders and Budget Analyst Chris Hamlett, worked collaboratively and effectively as we reviewed and developed the 2011-12 FY budget.
-This budget could not have been developed without the combined efforts of all those involved.
+A special note of thanks and appreciation to the members of the Finance Department staff for excellent performance in gathering, analyzing, and presenting information clearly and accurately.
+The budget preparation team, composed of, Deputy City Manager Jody Smith, Finance Director Tim Stiles and Budget Analyst Chris Hamlett, worked collaboratively and effectively, in concert with the Department Directors, in developing the proposed 2012-13 FY budget.
+This proposed budget could not have been completed without the combined efforts of all those involved.

 I would also like to thank the City's elected officials for your interest and support in planning and conducting the financial operations of the city in a responsible and progressive manner.
+The West Des Moines community has benefited greatly from you leadership and commitment.